 Several species of salmonids spawn and live in Clear Creek – Chum, Coho, Cutthroat and Steelhead.

 Chum and Coho are the most common species here because they are adapted to the shallower Kitsap streams and habitat.
 Salmon runs typically occur in the fall when the first good rains begin.

 Salmon in the Classroom

-This program begins in January and ends in March with the field trips to release the salmon fry into Clear Creek.
-Field trips are the production of many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many dedicated volunteers.
+The program begins in January with salmon eggs introduced into the tanks in the classrooms and ends in March with the field trips to release the salmon fry into Clear Creek.
+Field trips are the production of many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many other dedicated volunteers.

-The Salmon in the Classroom program is looking for volunteers to assist at the stations the students will cycle through.
-Orientation on February 12th will give a brief overview of the program, duties of the volunteers and a light dinner.
-To register, click here
+The Salmon in the Classroom program is always looking for volunteers to assist at the Field Trip's four stations the students cycle through, volunteer coordinators, equipment and material coordinator and photographers.

 For more information on this program, contact us. email@example.com

 This pattern, Reforestation, is taken from a traditional Suquamish basket design